 Ray-Dee-Oh (1960-2004)

-Ten pieces about the mysteries, realities, and prospects of airwaves.
-30-minute mix with works by The Android Sisters, Dan Lander, Negativland, Phil Harmonic and others – made between 1960 and 2004.
+Ten pieces about the mysteries, realities and prospects of airwaves.
+30-minute mix with works by The Android Sisters, Dan Lander, Negativland, Phil Harmonic and others.

-Realized for Cashmere Radio’s day-long broadcast during the exhibition Radio-Aktivität at Lenbachhaus in Munich on 24 July 2020.
+Produced for Cashmere Radio’s all-day broadcast during the Radio-Aktivität exhibition at the Lenbachhaus in Munich on 24 July 2020.

 Featured cover art: The Conet Project – Recordings Of Shortwave Numbers Stations